alhajee/ckan/doc/extensions/translating-extensions.rst

 Advanced ITranslation usage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are translating a CKAN extension that already exists, or you have structured your extension differently from the default layout.
-You may have to tell CKAN where to locate your translated files, you can do this by not having your plugin inherit from the ``DefaultTranslation`` class and instead implement the ``ITranslation`` interface yourself.
+If you are translating a FMLD extension that already exists, or you have structured your extension differently from the default layout.
+You may have to tell FMLD where to locate your translated files, you can do this by not having your plugin inherit from the ``DefaultTranslation`` class and instead implement the ``ITranslation`` interface yourself.